PacketAnglers/atd-avd-evpn-vxlan/README.md

 ## STEP #3 - Update Passwords and SSH Keys

 The ATD Lab switches are preconfigured with MD5 encrypted passwords.
-AVD uses sha512 passwords so we need to convert the current MD5 password to sha512.  **You will need to login to a switch to do this step.**
+AVD uses sha512 passwords so we need to convert the current MD5 password to sha512.  **You will need to login to any switch in the topology to complete this step.**

 From the Programmibility IDE Explorer:

-- Navigate to the `labfiles/atd-avd-evpn-vxlan/group_vars` folder.
+- Navigate to the `labfiles/atd-avd-evpn-vxlan/global_vars` directory.
-- Double click on the **group_vars/datacenter.yml** file to open an editor tab.
+- Double click on the **global_vars/global_dc_vars.yml** file to open an editor tab.
 - Update lines 4, 48, and 49.  **Follow** instructions per line below.

 ### Update Line 4